designmynight/designmynight-developers/site/content/epos-crm-integrations/IBS-EPOS-Integration/index.md

 You will also need to specify **which bookings** you would like Collins to push to your tills:

 * Only bookings with deposits: If set, only bookings with deposits will be sent to the EPOS.
 Otherwise, we can push all bookings to your tills.
+* [Refunds](https://developers.designmynight.com/epos-crm-integrations/ibs-epos-integration/#refunding-on-collins-and-ibs): if set, refunds issued within Collins will update on Stocklink.
+Otherwise, refunds will not push and you will have to manually update your tills after refunding the payment within Collins.

 ## How to push bookings/deposits that were added to Collins before the IBS integration goes live